JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/CommunicationsSignoff.md

 The team has chosen the HiLetGo ESP8266 NodeMCU CP2102 ESP-12E to satisfy the previously listed constraints and jobs of this subsystem for Wi-Fi:
 1. The ESP8266 has the ability to connect to a local Wi-Fi network to transmit/receive data throughout the Internet.
-2. With a price of $7.99, it falls under the $100 limit.
+2. With a price of $7.99, it falls well under the $100 limit.
 3. UART is fully supported to allow for data to be received from the Microcontroller subsystem.
 4. The ESP8266 was launched by Espressif in 2014 and has steadily rose in popularity and usage in custom projects requiring a Wi-Fi connection [8] [9].
 This manufacturer, HiLetGo, has been producing components since 2016 and specializes in robotic, sensor, and module manufacturing [9].
 Although preceeded by the ESP32, ESP8266 continues manufacturing due to its popularity and performance per dollar [10].
 Customer reviews highly rate the HiLetGo version of the ESP8266 in particular [11].